mpsonntag/snippets/courses/teaching/Linux.md

 Shell Tutorials (you can work through this if you want to know more about using the shell)
 - https://linuxcommand.org/lc3_learning_the_shell.php

+## Navigating the filesystem:
+When you first open your shell you will see something like this:

+    [chris@troll ~]$

+This means, that you are logged into a Linux network with username "chris", that you currently use the computer named "troll" and are currently within the space the filesystem has reserved as your workspace (indicated by "~").

+In a more abstract way you will always see the information like this:

+    [username@computername current_folder]$

+You can navigate through the filesystem by using the "cd" (change directory) command right after the "$" sign.
+Work yourself through the navigation introduction provided via the links above.

+## Linux nice to knows

+- Special characters which are not allowed in file- or folder names:

+    ` /, .., ~, *, ?, >, <, |, \`

+- Linux is case sensitive!
+    `Filename.txt` is not the same as `filename.txt`

+- Try to avoid blanks within file- or folder names, always use underscore or minus; especially, if you create folders or files using the filebrowser!

+        e.g.
+        do not use:
+        project computational systems biology

+        use:
+        project_computational_systems_biology

+- Use the auto-complete function provided by the tabulator key:

+        [username@computername ~]$cd /h

+    hit "tab" once, it should auto-complete your entry to

+        [username@computername ~]$cd /home/

+    if you hit "tab" twice, it will display the contents of the directory, without disrupting your command entry

+        [username@listeria ~]$ cd /home/
+        admin/ apps/  conf/  edu/   proj/  user/
+        [username@listeria ~]$ cd /home/

+    if there are more than one files or directories with the same starting letters (e.g. `/home/` or `/hello/`) you will have to enter the next letter, before autocomplete will work

+        [username@listeria ~]$ cd /h

+    "tab" will  not work
+    but:

+        [username@listeria ~]$ cd /he

+    "tab" returns:

+        [username@listeria ~]$ cd /hello/

+- Get help! : either by using "man" (manual) command:

+        [username@computername directory]$man [command]

+        e.g. [chris@troll ~]$man cp

+    or by using `--help` commandline option:

+        [username@computername directory]$[command] --help

+        e.g. [chris@troll ~]$cp --help

+- Most of the command line programs displaying the contents of text files can be ended by simply pressing "q".

+- How to end a running program:

+        ctrl + c

+- How to stop a running program (process will be on hold in the background):

+        ctrl + z

+- How to kill a running program (process will be terminated):

+        ctrl + d

+- No paper basket!
+If you remove files or directories using the shell, there is no easy recovery!

+## Basic Bash commands:

+- `ls`        ... display files and directories within your current directory
+- `ls -l`     ... like ls, but display additional information
+- `ls -a`     ... like ls, but also display hidden files and directories
+- `ls -l -a`  ... combination of `ls -l` and `ls -a`
+- `ls ../Foldername` ... display the contents of directory "Foldername" residing on the same hierarchical layer as the folder we are currently residing in
+- `ll` ... is an alias for `la -la`, might not be available in non-bash shells
+- `pwd` ... print working directory, prints the complete path from root until the directory we are currently residing in

+        e.g. [chris@troll papers]$pwd
+             /home/users/chris/papers/
+             [chris@troll papers]$

+- `cd [path]` ... change directory; move within the filesystem from your current directory to another directory specified in your [path]

+        e.g. [chris@troll ~]$ cd /home/user/bernd/

+- `cd ..`   ... change from the current directory to the directory directly above.

+- `mkdir foldername` ... create folder "foldername" at your current position within the filesystem

+        e.g. [chris@troll papers]$ mkdir cell_papers

+- `rmdir foldername` ... remove folder "foldername" from the filesystem. will only work, if the folder is empty.

+        e.g. [chris@troll papers]$ rmdir cell_papers

+- `rm filename` ... remove file "filename" from the filesystem.

+        e.g. [chris@troll papers]$ rm 2011_Science_2282772.pdf

+- `rm foldername -r` ... remove folder `foldername` from the filesystem including all files and folders it contains.

+        e.g. [chris@troll work]$ rm papers -r

+- `cp path1/source path2/target` ... copy file `source` residing at location `path1` to file `target`
+residing at location `path2`

+        e.g. [chris@troll work]$cp /home/user/chris/work/papers/2011_Science_2282772.pdf /home/users/chris/work/papers/science/2011_Science_2282772.pdf

+- `cp path1/source ./target` ... copy file `source` residing at location `path1` to file `target` at the current location

+        e.g. [chris@troll science]$ cp /home/user/chris/work/papers/2011_Science_2282772.pdf ./2011_Science_2282772.pdf

+will copy the file `2011_Science_2282772.pdf` from location `/home/user/chris/work/papers/` to location `/home/users/chris/work/papers/science/`

+- `cp path1/source .` ... copy file`source` residing at location `path1` to the current location, keeping the same filename.

+        e.g. [chris@troll science]$ cp /home/user/chris/work/papers/2011_Science_2282772.pdf .

+will copy the file `2011_Science_2282772.pdf` from location `/home/user/chris/work/papers/` to location `/home/users/chris/work/papers/science/`

+- `mv [Pfad-Quelle]/[Filename] [Pfad-Ziel]` ... same as "cp" command, but moves the file from one location to the other, deleting the original file.

+- `echo text` ... prints "text" onto the screen

+        e.g. [chris@troll work]$ echo hurray for icecream!

+- `echo text > filename.txt` ... saves "text" into file "filename.txt" which will be created at the current filesystem location

+        e.g. [chris@troll work]$ echo hurray for icecream! > important.txt

+- `cat filename` ... prints the contents of file "filename" onto the screen.

+        e.g. [chris@troll work]$ cat important.txt

+- `less filename` ... displays the contents of file "filename" in the screen, contents are scrollable by using "up" and "down" keys. end this by pressing "q"

+        e.g. [chris@troll work]$ less important.txt

+- `history` ... list of all commands executed within this terminal

+        e.g. [chris@troll ~]$ history

+- `exit` ... close the shell

+        e.g. [chris@troll ~]$ exit

+- `man [program]` ... manual of a command line program.
+Displays a brief description and all command line options.

+        e.g. [chris@troll ~]$ man ls

 # Advanced commands and good to knows